jeromeguillaume/konnect-ory-hydra-portal-dcr/README.md

 # Konnect Portal DCR Handler for Ory Hydra
 This repository is an implementation of an HTTP DCR bridge to enable integration between the [Konnect Dev Portal](https://docs.konghq.com/konnect/dev-portal/) and Ory Hydra.
 The HTTP DCR bridge acts as a proxy and translation layer between Hydra Admin API and DCR applications made in the Konnect Dev Portal.

 **Comment**: the Hydra DCR requires to re-use the `registration_access_token` (got on the application creation) for the refresh and the deletion of the application.
-As there is no way to store the `registration_access_token` in Konnect, we use the Hydra Admin API (port 4445) to manage the full lifecycle of the Application.
-The Hydra Admin API has to be secured by the Kong Gateway and an Authentication mechanism (Bearer token or Basic) configured in the OpenId Connect plugin
+As there is no way to store the `registration_access_token` in Konnect, we use the Hydra Admin API (port 4445) (and not the Hydra DCR mechanism) to manage the full lifecycle of the Application.
+The Hydra Admin API has to be secured by the Kong Gateway and, at least, an Authentication mechanism (Bearer token or Basic) configured with the OpenId Connect plugin.

 This repository is forked from https://github.com/Kong/konnect-portal-dcr-handler.
 Please read the [README.md](https://github.com/Kong/konnect-portal-dcr-handler?tab=readme-ov-file) of this repo.